 I am firmly convinced that languages can essentially contribute to the success of intercultural and interreligious dialogue and that book translations can contribute to build bridges between cultures and religions.

 In my books, I focus on the dialogue with the Islamic world and on human rights as I am sure that without human rights and intercultural and interreligious empathy there cannot be lasting peace and justice.
 Intercultural understanding is not enough.
 You need an authentic empathy to change the world.
 I struggle for a society without right-wing violence and discrimination, without anti-Semitism and racism, and without islamophobia and discrimination of religious minorities.
 I stand for international understanding and social justice.
-In my books I also fights slavery in Muslim countries and engages for socio-political rights for women in Muslim societies.
+In my books, I also fight slavery in Muslim countries and engage for socio-political rights for women in Muslim societies.